St. Petersburg, Florida: 20th century

 The city and its tourism industry burgeoned in the 1920s, with up to a quarter million visitors annually coming from Canada, the North and the Midwest by automobile, yacht, and railroad.
 The city was the principal Gulf Coast destination for long-distance trains of the Atlantic Coast Line Railroad's Southland (from Chicago and Cincinnati) and Gulf Coast Limited (from New York, succeeded by the West Coast Champion), and Seaboard Air Line Railroad trains such as the Southern States Special (from New York, succeeded by the Silver Meteor).
 Travel time from across the bay was cut due to the Gandy Bridge's opening in 1924, allowing direct access to Tampa and the rest of central Florida.

 The city took on a Mediterranean flair, with Old Spanish Trail style architecture promoted by Snell Isle founder Perry Snell, whose new country club island homes adopted many elements of Moorish design.
 Those same elements were echoed in the city's new Vinoy, Jungle Country Club, Don Cesar and other fine hotels, as well as in Snell's new skyscraper office building downtown.
 The 1926 opening of the Million Dollar Pier marked the peak of the boom, adding an attraction that brought both tourists and townspeople together to enjoy fishing, amusements, trolley access and even a local radio station.

 The St. Petersburg flag was created in 1927 and was designed by Mayor C.J.
 Maurer along with a committee of other public officials.
 It featured an array of colors symbolic of St. Pete's culture including the sunshine, water and land.
 The idea came after officials called for a new logo which later became the design for the flag.
 The pelican featured in the center became a symbol for the "Feed the Pelican Fund" which has supported the birds during the winter months.

 Tourism declined by the late 1920s and early 1930s due to the Great Depression.
 The city recovered later in the 1930s with the help of the Public Works Administration, including a $10 million investment plan in 1939 which helped build the St. Petersburg City Hall.
-The second World War brought renewed growth, as the city's Bayboro Harbor became a training base for the U.S. Coast Guard and the Army Air Force chose the city as their technical service training station.
-The hotels filled for the first time in years, as up to 100,000 troops came to St. Petersburg.
-After the war, many of those troops who were stationed in St. Petersburg returned as residents or tourists.